 Transition & building on KS2

 As a department, we have collaborated with our local Primary schools to identify what is being taught in Geography at KS2 hence we know what students are taught at KS2 and understand any gaps in students’ geographical knowledge.
 We have used this to adjust our KS3 to fill these gaps and build on prior knowledge.
+See the curriculum overview link above for specific information on how the Geography Curriculum links to KS 2 and through the Lipson chronological year groups.

 What do our students learn?